The Leeds BookML guide

 BookML will automatically compile and include lecturenotes.LARGE.pdf in your final outputs.

-Consult template.tex, template-sans.tex, template-sans-large.tex for some simple techniques to achieve this.
+Consult template.tex, template-sans.tex, template-sans-large.tex for some simple techniques.

 If you instead want distinct SCORM and zip packages, for instance compile a problem sheet both with and without solutions, explore example.zip to see some possibilities.